Mubarak21B00260y/LizzyFileServer/README.md

-A digital platform built for acessing and downloading files, buikt using springboot and react , with mySQL and Spring seuritt for authentication
+A digital platform built for acessing and downloading files, buikt using springboot and react , with mySQL and Spring security for authentication